New Jersey Alcohol And Drug Abuse Hotline: Addiction Helpline

 The easiest way to explore nearby treatment facilities and find an inpatient treatment program that is tailored to your needs is to turn to an NJ mental health and substance abuse hotline.
 During your phone conversation, you can inquire about the locations of local rehab facilities, the programs they offer, and other details that will help you choose the best rehab for you.
 There are also online databases where treatment seekers can browse treatment providers in their vicinity and narrow down their options.5

 If you are already familiar with some rehab centers and they appear to be a good option, you can opt to call them directly and talk over the details with their admissions staff.
-American Addiction Centers, for example, have their very own addiction hotline for alcohol and drug abuse.
-If you are a resident of New Jersey or if you’d consider traveling to a luxury NJ treatment facility, they will likely refer you to AAC’s Sunrise House Treatment Center.
+American Addiction Centers, for example, have their very own addiction hotline for alcohol and drug use and offers treatment nearby in Rhode Island and Massachusetts.

 Frequently Asked Questions